fencingworld/FunScrapy/README.md

-# GraProject
+# FunScrapy
-This is a project which gets finance report from "http://www.cninfo.com.cn";
+FunScrapy is a project which gets finance report from "http://www.cninfo.com.cn";